pivotal/docs-tap/service-bindings/install-service-bindings.hbs.md

 Before installing Service Bindings:

-- Complete all prerequisites to install Tanzu Application Platform.
+- Complete all prerequisites to install Tanzu Application Platform (commonly knows as TAP).
 For more information, see [Prerequisites](../prerequisites.md).

 ## <a id='install-service-bindings'></a> Install Service Bindings